Escher Cooperative House

-Escher Cooperative House, named after artist M. C. Escher, is one of the ICC's 16 student housing cooperatives.
+Escher Cooperative House, named after artist M. C. Escher, is one of the Inter-Cooperative Council at the University of Michigan's (ICC) 16 student housing cooperatives.
 It is located at 1500 to 1520 Gilbert Court in Ann Arbor, Michigan.
-The only North Campus-located cooperative, it is the ICC's largest community with over 150 spaces, 9 separately themed "suites," and it is also the only building in Ann Arbor built specifically for cooperative housing.
+The only North Campus-located cooperative, it is the ICC's largest community with over 150 spaces of residents and 9 separately themed "suites."
+It is also the only building in Ann Arbor built specifically for cooperative housing.